 Service Number: 122586, later 4962502

 Military Unit: 2nd Battalion, The Sherwood Foresters

 Theatre of War: the war was over when he re-enlisted

 From the 1922 Electoral Register

 Address: Water Lane, Radcliffe on Trent

-Robert Vickerstaff is an absent voter as he is still in the military.
+Robert Vickerstaff was an absent voter as he was still in the military.

 From the 1939 Register

 Address: Council houses, Sydney Grove, Radcliffe on Trent